 Click on the route between modules and enable error handling.
 Add a Tools > Set variable module on the error route to log failed writes.
 This prevents silent failures when Google’s API is temporarily unavailable or when a field is missing from the payload.

-You can also add a filter after the webhook module to only write certain signal types.
-For example, to capture only fundraising signals:
+You can also add a filter after the webhook module to write only certain signal types.
+To capture fundraising signals only, set the condition to data.signal_type equals fundraising.

 Step 6: Activate the Scenario